 - Electric-only bike: We should assume that charging stations will mostly be destroyed, and those that survive would possibly be far-flung.
 An ideal scenario in such a situation would be motorcycles that also have solar panels so they can be charged directly from the sun.

 - The durability of engines and overall build: Regular maintenance and service would be a luxury in a survival situation.
-We, therefore, need motorcycles whose engines would run hundreds of thousands of kilometres and could go for long periods without service.
+We, therefore, need motorcycles whose engines would run hundreds of thousands of kilometers and could go for long periods without service.

 Based on my experience with Japanese and European bikes, I would be highly inclined to have a Japanese bike in such a situation.
 Japanese motorcycles are legendary for their durability and dependability.

-- Carrying capacity: it’s not hard to imagine that in an apocalyptic situation, one might have to take a pillion along with rations, fuel, etc. Versatility in the carrying department would be a must-have.
+- Carrying capacity: It’s not hard to imagine that in an apocalyptic situation, one might have to take a pillion along with rations, fuel, etc. Versatility in the carrying department would be a must-have.

 - Weight: Making a quick escape from a zombie attack might require a lean, mean machine such as a dirt bike.
 Overall, the heavier the motorcycle, the less it can maneuver quickly.